Scalp Micropigmentation – SMP

 Recovery after Scalp Micropigmentation

-Dr. Vogel or Dr. Houssock will review your post-treatment care instructions with you so that you know what to expect during your recovery.
+Dr. Houssock or Dr. Vogel will review your post-treatment care instructions with you so that you know what to expect during your recovery.
 Immediately after SMP treatment, some redness and inflammation should be expected.
 After a few days, small scabs will form on the skin.
 These scabs typically dry up quickly and flake off after five to seven days.
 It is important to keep your scalp moisturized and protected from the sun during the recovery process to promote proper healing.
 Within a month of treatment, the pigments are usually fully settled into the skin.
 Each patient’s healing process is unique, so some of these estimates may vary.

 Scalp Micropigmentation (SMP) Before-and-After Photos